parkash34/ai_banking_assistant_agent/README.md

 - Identity must be verified before any banking action
 - PIN is never exposed in any response
 - Customer information is never shared across sessions
-- Only banking related questions are answered
+- Only banking-related questions are answered

 ## Transfer Limits

 - Minimum transfer: $1
 - Maximum transfer: $10,000
-- Cannot transfer to same account
+- Cannot transfer to the same account

 ## Test Accounts
 ```